8 warm places to go for Christmas around the world

 Shutterstock

 Your odds of a warm Christmas on the continental United States can swing wildly, but the lovely Gulf Coast city of Naples in Southwest Florida will be one of your best bets.
+Even in a massive cold weather outbreak like in late December 2022, it's at least relatively warmer.
-There's a good chance you could mark the holiday in pair of shorts (at least during the day).
-Better yet -- South Florida is in its dry season by December.

-That includes the annual boat parade (Saturday, December 21), when a festive flotilla displays all sorts of imaginative and fun lights.
+And South Florida is in its dry season by December.
+Click here for a roundup of some of the best holiday events.
+That includes the annual boat parade, when a festive flotilla displays all sorts of imaginative and fun lights.

 San Fernando, Philippines

-This Asian hot spot barely edges out Barbados as the warmest destination on average in our roundup.
+This Asian hot spot is one the warmest destinations on average in our roundup.
 And what can you expect besides a wonderful balmy feeling in this city north of Manila?

 In a word: Lanterns.
 Giant, colorful, mesmerizing Christmas lanterns that symbolize the Star of Bethlehem.

-Note: This article was first published in 2019 and updated for 2022.